HiSPARC/sapphire/doc/installation.rst

 if |sapphire| is, in fact, installed on your system and that Python knows how to find it.

+.. note:: When you run this check from *inside* the top-level |sapphire|
+          code directory, it will always return successfully.
+The reason for this is that Python also checks the current working directory for packges.  *So, run this check from e.g. your home directory.*

 Start a Python session.
 You can use a launcher of some type (e.g. the one from Python(x,y)), or open a terminal and type::